joe6276/AWS_101/Writerside/topics/AWS_Lambda.md

 Lambda is AWS' serverless offering:
 - AWS manages the server maintenance,scaling, capacity provisioning and logging.

-But serverless , does that mean there is no servers>
+But serverless , does that mean there is no servers?

 ## Serverless